minetest/minetest/doc/lua_api.md

 * `allfaces`
     * Often used for partially-transparent nodes.
-    * External sides of textures, and unlike other drawtypes, the external sides of other blocks, are visible from the inside.
+    * External sides of textures, and unlike other drawtypes, the external sides of other nodes, are visible from the inside.
 * `allfaces_optional`
     * Often used for leaves nodes.
     * This switches between `normal`, `glasslike` and `allfaces` according to